Writer: Staff Reports

 The GAOK partnership not only establishes a training program but facilitates the exchange of research information and helps to create other unique international opportunities in South Korea.

-Rusty Brooks, associate director of the International Center, said, "Our ongoing collaboration is an important part of the Institute's drive to respond to the needs of our global partners."
+Rusty Brooks, associate director at the Institute of Government, said, "Our ongoing collaboration is an important part of the Institute's drive to respond to the needs of our global partners."